simon-koenig/RAG/README.md

-# Parameter Development AI(T) Chatbot -- Under Developement
+# RAG - pipeline and evaluation

-This repository aims at building a comprehensive RAG system evaluation.
-The goal is to give easy to use paramter tuning for RAG systems.
+This repository provides a RAG ecosystem.
+The goal is give the user tools to build and evaluate a costum RAG pipeline.

-Paramters can be tweaked and tuned with the help of 4 evalution metrics:
+Tune paramters with the help of 3 evalution metrics:

-- Context Relevance
+- RAG Triad (Combining Context Relevance, Answer Relevance and Faithfulness)
-- Answer Relevance
+- Answer correctness
-- Faithfullness
-- Correctness
+- Search results recall

-TODO: Give brief explanation on metrics

 ## Requirements